sreyas-unni/dsa-python/arrays/Largest_number_in _array/README.md

-# Largest Element in Array
+# Problem 1: Largest Element in Array

 ## Problem
 Given an array of integers, find and return the largest element.